ScalaTest: Less code, more clarity

 Like the Scala language on which it is built, ScalaTest is designed to grow with the demands of its users: You can easily extend and compose ScalaTest's core components to address just about any special requirements you may have.
 As a result, ScalaTest can scale to projects of all sizes, from an individual exploring a new idea to large teams collaborating on mission-critical software.

 One way ScalaTest scales down is that despite its rich feature set, ScalaTest is easy to get into.
-Building on what you already know from experience with other test frameworks, you can become productive with ScalaTest in about ten minutes.
+Building on what you already know from experience with other test frameworks, you can become productive with ScalaTest very quickly.

 To maximize your productivity, ScalaTest uses its own extension points to support several styles of testing out of the box.
-You can select and mix together whatever traits best helps you solve the problem at hand.
-For instance, the above example uses traits FlatSpec and ShouldMatchers to select a Behavior-Driven Development (BDD) style.
+You can select whatever style best fits your team's experience and culture.
+For instance, the above example uses FlatSpec, a good choice for teams wishing to move from XUnit to BDD.
 When you run it, you get an informal specification of the software being tested:

 Run starting.
 Expected test count is: 2